 In addition, 414 duplicate half-core samples were collected from the Minefields and ANZECO holes and submitted to ALS Chemex for a tungsten suite by XRF analysis in 2011.
 Results from these samples correlated well with original assays given the coarse-grained nature of scheelite mineralisation present.

-The Company's 2016 campaign RC samples were collected on the rig by a cyclone and material was split by a cone splitter immediately beneath the cyclone to produce two 2kg to 4kg samples.
+For the Company's 2016 to 2018 RC drilling campaigns, samples were collected on the rig by a cyclone and material was split by a cone splitter immediately beneath the cyclone to produce two 2kg to 4 kg samples.
+For HQ geotechnical diamond holes drilled by the company, core was cut in half by an Almonte diamond saw and one metre half core samples were submitted for analysis.
 The Company also sampled 1,956.4m of historic BQ and NQ core that was previously not assayed and submitted the samples for tungsten analysis.
-Samples were submitted to Nagrom Laboratory of Kelmscott for analysis by XRF for a tungsten suite.
+All Tungsten Mining samples were submitted to Nagrom Laboratory in Kelmscott for analysis by XRF for a tungsten suite.
 QAQC procedures included the insertion of field duplicates and commercial standards.